 - Alchemy gives increased results to you from potions & flasks that you create.
 You will get about 30% more effect and an extra hour of duration from your elixirs and flasks.

 - Blacksmithing can put gem sockets on gloves & bracers, in addition to all the cool plate stuff you can create.
-With the gems you will be able to get 320 points in a primary stat (Int/Str) of 640 in a state such as Haste of PvP Power.
+With the gems you will be able to get 320 points in a primary stat (Int/Str) of 640 in a stat such as Haste or Crit.

 - Enchanters can enchant their own rings with Int or Str or Stam.
 Enchanting both your own rings will give you 320 points to that stat.